jasmineelkins/forget-me-not/README.md

 - _DONE_ Reading List renders as table
 - _DONE_ Scrape data from Medium to show article title and first paragraph..
 - _DONE_ User can choose frequency: weekly or monthly
-- _DONE_ Login should Navigate directly to user Newsletter (once it's configured)?
-Or to Random full article?
+- _DONE_ Login should Navigate directly to user Newsletter **Or to Random full article?**
 - _DONE_ add link to open articles from Newsletter
 - _DONE_ Footer with my info
+- _DONE_ Rewrite fetch calls as async/await
+- _DONE_ Add 'link to download extension' on Home page
 - User can edit Articles on Reading List - at least the read-by date/Newsletter
+- User can view full individual Article through web app (Randomly generated?)
 - Reformat birthday display (but can't affect form/backend)
 - User can mark an Article as 'complete' - moves to another default table: 'Completed' ?
 - Next feature: push to top to make sure will be included in next version, or push to bottom
 - Also save alt text when grabbing image urls (edit db schema)
+- Add column: read (boolean) so user can mark as read (or push to next newsletter)
+- Show stats of Articles read per week/month/year
+- Update app & extension READMEs with download/use instructions
-- Add 'link to download extension' on Home page
+- Add footer to Email
-- Rewrite fetch calls as async/await
+- Better styling for popup status toast
+- Add toast notification when manually adding article through website
+- Set up new email account for Forget Me Not sender
+- look up how to web scrape images

-  **_instead of grabbing all text - get individual paragraphs from Medium, other sites if possible_**
+**instead of grabbing all text - get individual paragraphs from Medium, other sites if possible** **Weekly email Newsletter not sending - why?**

 STRETCH GOALS: